Stock volatility, ETF rise drive rethink of post-flash crash U.S. rules

 HUMANS VS MACHINES

-The SEC is also looking at the long-standing differences between how the NYSE, owned by Intercontinental Exchange Inc , and the Nasdaq open the stocks listed on their exchanges during times of market stress, the source said.
+The SEC is also looking at the long-standing differences between how the NYSE, owned by Intercontinental Exchange Inc (ICE.N), and the Nasdaq (NDAQ.O) open the stocks listed on their exchanges during times of market stress, the source said.

 NYSE, unlike other exchanges, which are nearly fully automated, uses people on its trading floor to open its stocks, a process it says gives it greater stability because the traders can intervene in ways that algorithms cannot.